 1. Creating A Testing Version Of A Website

-Let’s say you are a developer working on a new feature for your website.
+Let’s say you are a developer working on a new feature for your main site that requires you to create a subdomain.

 What would you prefer: